PAT: Accelerating LLM Decoding via Prefix-Aware Attention with Resource Efficient Multi-Tile Kernel: Evaluation

-\parab{Compared with KV-centric kernels.} FastTree, which also targets multi-level shared prefixes, \revise{remains the strongest baseline but is still $5.7\%$–$103\%$ slower than \sysname}{remains the strongest baseline but is still $3.8\%$–$68.9\%$ slower than \sysname} for two reasons: (1) its compute-oriented packing cost model is ill-suited to memory-bound decode attention (\secref{sec:background_attn_execution} and \secref{sec:motivation_memory}); and (2) its double-tile approach launches two kernels serially as in \figref{fig:ablation_CTA_pipeline_serial}, introducing execution bubbles.
+\parab{Compared with KV-centric kernels.} FastTree, which also targets multi-level shared prefixes, remains the strongest baseline but is still $3.8\%$–$68.9\%$ slower than \sysname for two reasons: (1) its compute-oriented packing cost model is ill-suited to memory-bound decode attention (\secref{sec:background_attn_execution} and \secref{sec:motivation_memory}); and (2) its double-tile approach launches two kernels serially as in \figref{fig:ablation_CTA_pipeline_serial}, introducing execution bubbles.
 By contrast, \sysname uses a memory-oriented packing strategy plus multi-stream forward to avoid these inefficiencies.
-RelayAttention++ cuts latency by $67.4\%$ versus RelayAttention, confirming that L2 plus KV-cache reuse reduces redundant global loads, \revise{yet RelayAttention++ is still $2.0\times$ slower than \sysname, showing that L2 cache alone cannot fully eliminate redundant KV loads.}{yet RelayAttention++ is still $1.7\times$ slower than \sysname, showing that L2 cache alone cannot fully eliminate redundant KV loads.}
+RelayAttention++ cuts latency by $67.4\%$ versus RelayAttention, confirming that L2 plus KV-cache reuse reduces redundant global loads, yet RelayAttention++ is still $1.7\times$ slower than \sysname, showing that L2 cache alone cannot fully eliminate redundant KV loads.
+In addition, DeFT and Cascade Inference both use a naive packing scheme for shared prefixes.
+While DeFT's load-balancing reduces SM execution bubbles from long-tail CTAs, neither method effectively reduces global memory accesses, which dominate decode attention latency.
+Therefore, \sysname achieves $76.6\%$ and $41.2\%$ lower attention latency on average than DeFT and Cascade Inference, respectively.